 However, sitting in a pram or on a sledge you do get very cold.
 I generally do double layers (t-shirt plus sweater) until -10 or so and add a fleece sweater or do a long sleeved t-shirt and a thicker sweater instead, finished off with a snowsuit.

 Limit the outings if not used to the weather – no matter what the weather, if the nose is getting red and wet, better to get inside to warm up a bit and do another tour outside a bit later.

 A child should be able to move and run.
-If there are too many clothes, the immobility will mean that they will eventually get cold.
-And of course, mittens, hat and scarf – that is so natural that I didn’t even think to mention it!”
+If there are too many clothes, the immobility will mean that they’ll eventually get cold.
+And of course, mittens, hat and scarf – that’s so natural that I didn’t even think to mention it!”

 What’s a good way to warm up in winter in Latvia?

 Ask pretty much any Latvian and the answer is likely to be – hot blackcurrant juice with Riga Black Balsam!
 Not only is it warming but also a miracle cure for colds.
 Get it at most cafes, restaurants and bars in Riga and throughout the country.
 Worth asking for even if it’s not on the menu.

 Is it safe to step on a frozen pond/lake/canal/river/sea?